evanw/node-source-map-support/README.md

     npm install source-map-support

-This module takes effect globally and should be initialized by inserting a call to `require('source-map-support')` at the top of your code.
+This module takes effect globally and should be initialized by inserting `require('source-map-support').install()` at the top of your code.

 ### CoffeeScript Demo